stevencroft/Optimizely-SaaS-CMS-Next.js-15/README.md

 ## Important Note

-This repository includes an `ExportedFile.episerverdata` file in the root folder which contains all content for Optimizely SaaS CMS.
+- This repository includes an `ExportedFile.episerverdata` file in the root folder, which contains all initial content for Optimizely SaaS CMS.
 You can import this file into your Optimizely instance to get started with pre-configured content.
+- This template focuses on core functionality that is common to all projects, such as fetching content from Optimizely Graph, preview functionality, routing, Visual Builder and cache revalidation.
+The design is intentionally simple and serves as an example — each project will have its own design requirements.

 ## Getting Started